temporalio/documentation/docs/reference/tctl/activity/complete.md

 ---
 id: complete
 title: tctl activity complete
+sidebar_label: complete
-description: How to complete an Activity Execution using tctl.
+description: How to provide a result and complete an Activity Execution using tctl.
 tags:
   - reference
   - tctl